-I. INTRODUCTION
+I. Introduction

-Collision detection, also known as interference detection or contact determination, is a fundamental tool in computer games and animation, physical simulation robotics and computeraided design and manufacturing (CAD/CAM).
+Collision detection, also known as interference detection or contact determination, is a fundamental tool in computer games and animation, physical simulation robotics and computer-aided design and manufacturing (CAD/CAM).
 In these applications, solid bodies are not allowed to penetrate each other; here, collision detection automatically reports a geometric contact when it is about to occur or has already occured.

-While higher-end physics simulations may consider deformable objects, collision detection in robotics and CAD/CAM can be successfully implemented using rigid bodies (of course, unless the robots manipulate deformable parts).
+While high-end physics simulations may consider deformable objects, collision detection in robotics and CAD/CAM can be successfully implemented with rigid bodies (unless the robots manipulate deformable parts).